Skip to main content

 Can I sell excess solar electricity?

 Yes.
 Under the UK's Smart Export Guarantee (SEG), licensed suppliers with 150,000+ customers must offer a tariff for surplus electricity you export to the grid.
-Typical rates are 4-6p/kWh, with some suppliers offering up to 15p/kWh on time-of-use tariffs.
-You need a smart meter and an MCS-certified installation to be eligible — your supplier will install a smart meter for free if needed.
-A typical 4kWp system without battery storage exports around 50-70% of its generation, providing a meaningful income stream alongside electricity bill savings.
+Typical rates are around 13-15p/kWh, with some suppliers offering up to 30p/kWh on time-of-use tariffs like Octopus Flux when paired with a battery.
+You need a smart meter and an MCS-certified installation to be eligible, your supplier will install a smart meter for free if needed.
+A typical 4kWp system without battery storage exports around 50-60% of its generation, providing a meaningful income stream alongside electricity bill savings.

 Can I get solar panels on an east or west facing roof in Ballynahinch?

 Yes.
 East or west-facing roofs still produce 80-85% of the output of a south-facing roof, making them well worth installing.
 Many installers recommend splitting panels across east and west faces to spread generation throughout the day, which can improve self-consumption and reduce the amount of electricity exported at the lower SEG rate.
-East-facing panels generate more in the morning, while west-facing panels peak in the afternoon — both align well with typical household usage patterns.
+East-facing panels generate more in the morning, while west-facing panels peak in the afternoon, both align well with typical household usage patterns.
 Only north-facing roofs are generally unsuitable for solar in the UK.

 What happens during a power cut?

-Standard grid-tied solar systems shut down automatically during a power cut for safety reasons — this is to protect engineers working on the grid lines.
+Standard grid-tied solar systems shut down automatically during a power cut for safety reasons, this is to protect engineers working on the grid lines.
 Your panels will resume generating as soon as the grid power is restored.
 If you need backup power during outages, you can install a hybrid inverter with battery storage that isolates your home from the grid and continues supplying electricity from the battery and panels.
 This emergency power supply (EPS) feature is available on most modern hybrid inverters and is worth considering if you experience frequent power interruptions.

 Sources

-Last updated: May 2026
+Last updated: June 2026

 Fact-checked by John Rooney, Solar Energy Editor.
 Editorial policy